v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 - Handle spikes of up to 100K/sec without dropping client requests or timing out.
 - Less than 500ms latency in the 99th percentile.

 The requirement to handle occasional spikes in traffic presents a design challenge.
 In theory, the system could be scaled out to handle the maximum expected traffic.
 However, provisioning that many resources woud be very inefficient.
-Most of the time, the application will not need that much capacity, so there would be idle cores and excess database resources, costing money without adding value.
+Most of the time, the application will not need that much capacity, so there would be idle cores, costing money without adding value.

 A better approach is to put the incoming requests into a buffer, and let the buffer act as a load leveler.
 With this design, the Ingestion service must be able to the maximum ingestion rate of 100K requests/second over short periods, but the backend services only need to handle the maximum sustained load of 10K.
 By buffering at the front end, the backend services shouldn't need to handle large spikes in traffic.

-At the scale the development team is targeting, Event Hubs is a good choice for load leveling, because of its high ingestion rate.
-Our tests showed that ingress per event hub was about 32k ops/sec with latency around 90ms.
-(As with all performance metrics, there can be multiple factors that affect performance, so don't interpret these numbers as a benchmark.)
-If even more throughput is needed, the Ingestion service can shard across more than one event hub.
+At the scale required for the Drone Delivery application, Event Hubs is a good choice for load leveling.
+It offers low latency and high throughput.
 Event Hubs also has cost benefits compared with other options.
+For our testing, we used a Standard tier event hub with 32 partitions and 100 throughput units.
+We observed about 32K events / second ingestion, with latency around 90ms.
+Note that the default limit is 20 throughput units.
+Azure customers can request additional throughput units by filing a support request.
+See [Event Hubs quotas](/azure/event-hubs/event-hubs-quotas) for more information.
+As with all performance metrics, many factors can affect performance, such as message payload size, so don't interpret these numbers as a benchmark.
+If more throughput is needed, the Ingestion service can shard across more than one event hub.
+For even higher throughput rates, [Event Hubs Dedicated](/azure/event-hubs/event-hubs-dedicated-overview) offers single-tenant deployments that can ingress over 2 million events per second.

 It's important to understand how Event Hubs can achieve such high throughput, because that affects how a client should consume messages from Event Hubs.
 Event Hubs does not implement a *queue*.
 Rather, it implements an *event stream*.